 Glenn County also saw increases in single parent female households living below the poverty level and those with related children of the householder under 18 years from 2010 to 2019.
 However, in 2010 the number of single parent female households with related children under 18 years in Glenn County was significantly greater than the City of Orland by almost 30%.
-Glenn County experienced a significant decrease of single parent female households with related children of the householder under 5 years old and who were living below the poverty level, from 73.8% in 2010 to 44.7% in 2019.
+Glenn County experienced a significant decrease of single parent female households with related children decrease of single parent female households with related children of the householder under 5 years old and who were living below the poverty level, from 73.8% in 2010 to 44.7% in 2019.